 Information and guidelines have been sought from WorkSafe and bccdc sites, instructors and students, Executive Director and Hope District Arts Council members through Zoom meetings and direct communication.

-1st Level- Elimination- tables and chairs arranged/removed to determine # of students the room can accommodate with one instructor, maintaining 2 m distance.
+1st Level- Elimination- tables and chairs arranged to determine # of students the room can accommodate with one instructor, maintaining 2 m distance.
 Extra chairs have been placed between tables and tape on the floor and tables to maintain the proper positions.

 Students will build their own “kit” for class- eg., brushes, plate, water container, newspaper and bring their own refreshments.
 Studio equipment is available for these kits and will remain in the student’s possession for the foreseeable future.
+Hand san is to be used before handling communal items.

 Details of the guidelines will be available from the Executive Director

-for WorkSafe if requested;
+for WorkSafe if requested.

 2020 Instructor /Student Guidelines for Studio A